 The Amsterdam council took it upon them to finance the cleaning of the terrain and to renovate the buildings.
 It cost 31 million euro but it was worth it.
 They decided to make the temporary function a lasting one.

+The large grass area is perfect to chill.
+There’s even free wifi!
 Around the buildings of Westergasfabriek and the Westerpark there is free wifi on a high speed network.
-The network is called: ‘WGFFreeWiFi’
+The network is called: ‘WGFFreeWiFi’.

 Moving away from the Northern part oft he Westergasterrein you can take the right or left lane.
-Take a left to have your picture taken in front of the large IAMSTERDAM letters.
 Following the right lane, you end up at the huge gas holder.
-Across the gas holder there is the large outside terrace of Westergasterras.
+Next to the gas holder there is another terrace: Westergasterras.
 The Westergasterras is famous for its After Work drinks on Fridays and salsa dance parties on Thursday in summer.
 It’s also a restaurant.

 7. Westerunie and Westerliefde